-The School of Engineering & Applied Science is strongly interested in recruiting, enrolling, retaining, and graduating students from diverse backgrounds.
+McKelvey School of Engineering is strongly interested in recruiting, enrolling, retaining and graduating students from diverse backgrounds.
 Applications for admission by students from diverse backgrounds to any of our degree programs are encouraged and welcomed.
 To the greatest extent possible, students with disabilities are integrated into the student population as equal members.

 Students may be admitted to study for the PhD degree directly from baccalaureate study or after undertaking other graduate or professional education, whether at Washington University or at another accredited institution.

 Degree programs set their own application deadlines, which must be no later than January 15 for doctoral programs.
-Master’s program deadlines are later; applicants should check deadlines through the School of Engineering & Applied Science website.
+Master’s program deadlines are later; applicants should check deadlines through the McKelvey School of Engineering.
 It is generally advantageous to the applicant to complete the application well in advance of the deadline.

 The application is available online through the School of Engineering website.
 Applications are ready for final consideration after the required items from the application checklist have been submitted.

-Admissions and financial aid awards are for a specific academic year; students who do not matriculate that year must normally reapply.
-Admitted students can request a deferral of admission for up to one year, but such special requests require approval both of the admitting program and the admissions office.
-Applicants to whom admission is not offered may reapply to a future semester.
+Admission and financial aid awards are for a specific academic year; students who do not matriculate that year must normally reapply.
+Admitted students can request a deferral of admission for up to one year, but such special requests require approval of both the admitting program and the admissions office.
+Applicants to whom admission is not offered may reapply for a future semester.

 Admission of International Students